Do you suffer from travel anxiety?

-We decided to book a weekend break to Gdansk after learning that it was not only one of Europe’s prettiest cities, but also one of its cheapest.
+We decided to book a weekend break to Gdansk after learning that it was not only one of the best places to visit in Poland, but also one of the prettiest (and, cheapest).

 Itching to book a budget European city break, we’d considered all the usual suspects (Warsaw, Tallinn and the likes), but wanted something a little different – somewhere that we didn’t know much about.

-Thankfully, our Instagram community came to the rescue, promising us that a short break to Gdansk, in Northern Poland, would deliver on all fronts.
+Thankfully, our Instagram community came to the rescue, promising us that visiting Gdansk in the summer would deliver on all fronts.
+In fact, out of all the responses we received, it seemed that a city break to Gdansk was the most popular recommendation.

 One of Poland’s oldest cities, Gdansk is not only unimaginably beautiful (parts of it look straight out of Disneyland), but the product of a long and turbulent history.
 Thanks to this fascinating backstory, it’s a place filled with historic sights, magnificent buildings and world-class attractions.
 Added to this the fact that it’s also an incredibly cheap place to visit and you’ve got yourselves a perfect European city break.

-Below is our round-up of some of the best things to do in Gdansk; including where to visit for the best views of the city, where you’ll find the best places to eat in Gdansk and where you’ll uncover the prettiest street in all of Poland.
+Below is our round-up of the 13 best things to do in Gdansk; including where to visit for the best views of the city, where you’ll find the nicest places to eat in Gdansk and where you’ll uncover the prettiest street in Poland.

 1. Walk Długa & Długi Targ Streets